Cooking with Herbs & Spices on a Low Sodium Diet

 - Purchase powdered spices in small amounts.
 When they sit on the shelf for years they lose their flavor.

 - Use no more than ¼ teaspoon of dried spice (¾ of fresh) per pound of meat.

 - Combine herbs with oil or butter, set for 30 minutes to bring out their flavor, then brush on foods while they cook, or brush meat with oil and sprinkle herbs one hour before cooking.

-- Crush dried herbs before adding to foods.
+- Crush dried herbs before adding them to foods.

 The most important thing to keep in mind when trying to get the most out of your herbs and spices is to use fresh, whole ingredients whenever possible.

 Put whole spices in a pan and turn the heat on low, occasionally stirring making sure not to burn them.
 Once the spices become lightly browned, remove from heat and cool for 2-3 minutes.